 Once the winding-up petition has been issued, it will be publicly advertised, on Business Sale Report, seven days later.
 It will then be heard at court where it will either be dismissed or approved.Who issues winding-up petitions?

 Suppliers, banks and HMRC tend to use winding-up petitions as a way of extracting debt from companies.
-However, issuing a winding-up petition can be expensive - a creditor would need to pay £280 in court fees and pay a £1,600 petition deposit.What happens if a winding-up petition is successful?
+However, issuing a winding-up petition can be expensive - a creditor would need to pay £332 in court fees and lodge a £2,600 petition deposit to manage the winding-up process.What happens if a winding-up petition is successful?

 If a company is successfully wound up, the following will happen:Are there any other options?